polyphene/docs.holium.org/docs/contributing/hip.md

 An HIP is moved to **accepted** when it has been in **last call** for at least 2 weeks and any technical changes that were requested have been addressed by the author.
-The process for implementation developers to decide whether to encode an HIP into their clients is not part of the HIP process.
+The process for implementation developers to decide whether to integrate a HIP into their clients is not part of the HIP process.

 If this period results in necessary normative changes (at a maintainer’s discretion), it will revert the HIP to the **review** status.